K-12 Restorative Justice Practices Implementation Academy

 Who Should Attend?

-K-12 leaders, teachers, aspiring leaders, principals, superintendents, assistant superintendents, district and site administrators, restorative coordinators, and union representatives seeking to enhance their RJP skills.
+K-12 leaders, teachers, counselors, site and district administrators, aspiring leaders, restorative coordinators, and union representatives seeking to enhance their RJP skills.

 We strongly encourage you to invite your colleagues to join you in crafting the most effective RJP implementation plan possible!